 The Los Osos Community Services District provides quality water to a population of approximately 7,086 in the communities of Los Osos and Baywood Park(View Map of the Three Local Water Purveyors)

-The Los Osos Community Services District water system uses five source wells.
+The Los Osos Community Services District water system uses seven source wells.
 Water delivered to the LOCSD customers is groundwater that originates from the Los Osos Valley Basin.
 The groundwater basin is a collection of local drainage basins, streams, creeks, and natural percolation from rain, agriculture, and domestic use.
 Water is cleaned through a natural filtration process as it trickles down through the ground.
 During this process, water may also pick up contaminants found in the soil, either naturally occurring minerals or substances resulting from animals or human activity.
 Groundwater is normally very clean and is simply disinfected to help minimize the chance of any viral and bacterial contamination.

 Each well is equipped with on-line apparatus for operation and monitoring purposes.
 An alarm system is integrated in the monitoring process to notify operators if there is a problem at any well site or District facility.
-Two District wells have additional filtration equipment designed to remove naturally occurring iron and manganese found in these two wells to aesthetically acceptable levels.
+Two District wells have additional filtration equipment designed to remove naturally occurring iron and manganese found in these wells to aesthetically acceptable levels.
 One upper aquifer well has the nitrates removed prior to distribution into the water system.